mohitaSTechie/buy-and-sell/README.md

 # buy-and-sell
-This Project is explaining full stack course with Angular
+This Project is explaining front end code with Angular